7 Tips on How to Ask for a Salary Raise: The Dos and Don’ts of Getting What You Want

 You’ve thought it over, your friends agree, you know you deserve it – it’s time to ask for a salary raise.
 Asking your boss for money is a daunting task for most.
 There is an infinite number of responses you can receive.
 You worry that your boss will disagree, even laugh at the thought.

-Most of the time, a simple yes or no, followed by a logical answer is what you will receive.
+Most of the time, a simple yes or no, followed by a logical answer is what you will receive when you ask for a salary raise.

 Before you jump into your boss’s office, ask yourself why you think you deserve a raise and be prepared to argue your point.
 Practice your spiel on a spouse or friend, hold your head up high, and get what you deserve.